rizkiprass/terraform-aws-ec2-openvpn-as/README.md

 }
 ```
 ### Complete EC2-OpenVPN
-For more advanced configurations, you can use the complete example below:
+For more configurations, you can use the complete example below:
 ```hcl
 module "ec2-openvpn" {
   source = "rizkiprass/ec2-openvpn-as/aws"